Biography of Jack Adams author

 That voice is based on a range of experiences in life which do not speak of the ordinary.
 Jack has been involved with indigenous communities, been homeless, been walking long distances and travelling through landscapes and cultures.
 In this journey, he has used the ideas of Comparative Mythology as his compass and has navigated his way through a life of strange contradictions.

-He studied at Ruskin College, Oxford and Girton College, Cambridge, he is a Churchill Fellow and has worked with academics in Universities in the UK and beyond.
+He studied at Ruskin College, Oxford and Girton College, Cambridge.
+He is a Churchill Fellow and has worked with academics in Universities in the UK and beyond.
 Jack founded and ran the original HumanRightsTV, a project much copied by others, and in that work addressed a range of subjects in which he had the fortune to be mentored by leading experts in their fields.
-He has been an invited guest speaker at a conference sponsored by the United Nations in Mexico, the opening speaker at a conference in Tunisia and after speaking at the Queensland University of Technology was placed on the preferred speaker list.
+He has been an invited guest speaker at a conference sponsored by the United Nations in Mexico, the opening speaker at a conference in Tunisia and, after speaking at the Queensland University of Technology, was added on the preferred speaker list.

 However, for Jack, such things are of much smaller importance than the well-being of the people around him.
-Jack’s own personal happiness is to be found in his gardens, his library and in the kitchen where he cooks for his wife and his friends.
-In his world, life is about eating good food, being with friends and family and working at tasks you love.
+Jack’s own personal happiness is to be found in his gardens, his library and in the kitchen, where he cooks for his wife and his friends.
+In his world, life is about eating good food, being with friends and family and working on tasks you love.

 Toes Curling Crumbly Edge published March 2020.
 A collection of stories, poems, ideas and insights revolving around approaches to life.